1871fotc/fotc/docs/cemetery/visit.md

 ![](../assets/duke-and-duchess-of-york-mt-coot-tha-adjusted.jpg){ width="98%" }

 *<small>[Their Royal Highnesses, the Duke and Duchess of York enjoy a morning at Mt.
 Coot-tha, April 1927](http://onesearch.slq.qld.gov.au/permalink/f/1upgmng/slq_alma21218197470002061) - State Library of Queensland.
-Colour adjusted. </small>*
+The Duke of York was later King George VI, and the Duchess of York was later Queen Elizabeth the Queen Mother</small>*

 <!-- Links -->